Jiaoyu zazhi: History

 The Commercial Press, one of China's preeminent publishers of the early 20th century, began producing magazines soon after its founding in Shanghai in 1897.
 It took over publication of its first magazine, Diplomatic News (外交報 (Wàijiāo bào)), in 1902.
 Two years later, it founded The Eastern Miscellany (東方雜誌 (Dōngfāng zázhì)), which became the most widely circulated magazine in China by the end of the decade.

-The first issue of the monthly education magazine Jiaoyu zazhi was published in 15 February 1909; due to a leap month in the traditional Chinese lunar calendar, it published 13 issues in its initial 1909 volume.
+The first issue of the monthly education magazine Jiaoyu zazhi was published on 15 February 1909; due to a leap month in the traditional Chinese lunar calendar, it published 13 issues in its initial 1909 volume.
 The linguist and educator Lufei Kui served as its first editor-in-chief, and was likely the one to initially propose that the press publish an education magazine.
 Most of its issues ranged from 50,000 to 60,000 words in length, although some special issues exceeded 200,000 words.
 The magazine's circulation peaked at around 50,000 copies per issue, although print runs of bound volumes could exceed 200,000 copies.
 The Commercial Press' distribution network allowed for the magazine to circulate across China, as well as Hong Kong and Singapore.

 In January 1932, the Commercial Press headquarters were destroyed by Japanese bombing in the January 28 incident.
 This halted the production of the Commercial Press' periodicals, including Jiaoyu zazhi.
 It resumed publication in September 1934.
 It was again suspended in December 1941, but returned to publication from July 1947 to December 1948.